Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Since publishing those reviews, I’ve changed out my Powertec bench for a Hoist 7 Position FID Bench.
 I snagged this used, with an accessory storage piece (I don’t use) and the Leg Curl/Ext Attachment.
 The bench itself is MUCH better than the Powertec bench I had.
 More stable, more firm, better attachment, better adjustments, all around better.

-The downsides are that my Powertec model doesn’t play well with this bench.
+The downsides are that my Powertec Workbench Levergym doesn’t play well with this bench.
 It works perfectly fine for flat bench, pulldowns, low rows, and other basic items like that.
 It DOES NOT work well for incline, decline, or overhead press with the lever arms.
 Right now, this is a trade-off I’m willing to make simply because the old Powertec Bench sucked, but it does sting a little to lose a chunk of exercise options.

 The key to the bench working is the ability to SHIFT forward and back.
-The only benches I have found that do this, are the benches designed for similar levergym units, as they are created specifically for their needs.
+The only benches I have found that do this, are the benches designed for similar Powertec Workbench Levergym units, as they are created specifically for their needs.
 You can mimic this by adding and removing mats under your bench to get it into correct angles, but honestly, that is just stupid.
 This is a big con of the Powertec Workbench Levergym, not being able to leverage a high quality adjustable bench from anyone else.

 Older Models of Powertec Workbench Levergym

 The oldest model had the bench permanently attached to the Levergym.
 It swiveled out of the way to the side, but it was permanently attached.
 In the picture below you can see it.
 See how the bench has no feet, no front support, etc?
 It is because it is locked into the unit, so no need for additional support throughout.
-This isn’t a breaking point personally, as my bench rarely leaves the Levergym.
+This isn’t a breaking point personally, as my bench rarely leaves the Powertec Workbench Levergym.
 But it does mean you now have a permanent attachment.
 So if you planned to use your bench for DB work, move it around, whatever… that isn’t going to happen.

 These have come in black, yellow, red, and I believe a grey color over the years.
 Each likely has some small differences in function, and then you have to figure out if the older model bench will accept any of the new model attachments.